ronishi1/airtable_translation/README.md

 ### Tables Format

 #### Translation Table
 The translation table is where all your data will be stored and where the translations will also be pushed to.
-For this table, any of the fields/columns surrounded by brackets are to be renamed, e.g. [Field to Translate 1] can be renamed to fit the information you are storing in that column (e.g. Additional Notes).
+For this table, any of the fields/columns surrounded by brackets are to be renamed, [Field to Translate 1] can be renamed to fit the information you are storing in that column (e.g. Additional Notes).
 Make sure to update the config to match this if you do change the field name.

 * **Name** is the name of the location
 * **[Field to Translate 1]** is the name of the column that you want to translate